smithmd/play-sfdc/README.md

 To actually draw the charts, main.scala.html uses [Google Charts](https://developers.google.com/chart/) and nv.scala.html uses [NVD3](http://nvd3.org/) in addition to Google charts.

-Each chart needs to be handled slightly differently, so each gets its own function.
-I'm sure there's a way to make it more generic than this but I never had time to think about it.
+Each type of chart needs to be handled slightly differently, so each gets its own function.

 Each function sifts through the json for the specific report in the dashboard that it needs to display.
 There are several helper functions to take away some of the tedium.